 - Limit friend numbers to people you genuinely know – people you trust

 - Only post content and photos you wouldn’t mind showing your family

 - Learn how to report any issues direct to the social networking site

 - Never accept people you don’t know and trust in the real world

-- Remember giving out personal information can be risky
+- Remember that giving out personal information can be risky

-- Remember web cam feeds can be recorded and faked
+- Remember that web cam feeds can be recorded and faked

 - Don’t web cam with people you don’t know